[?] Start Receiving This Blog Today By Simply Subscribing

 And, who doesn't want a real christmas tree on display in their house?

-I always did, regardless of their little irregularities that could always be managed and fixed easily.
 We could always find enough extra decorations or a new spot to put the tree to cover up a gaping hole or a twisted trunk.
 It didn't matter.
 Just the natural smell of the tree more than made up.

 We've all had those great Charlie Brown christmas trees at some point in our lives.